 Section 1.
 These bylaws may be repealed, amended, or new bylaws adopted at any General Membership Meeting by a vote representing a majority of the members present, provided that notice of any proposed amendment, repeal or replacement of these bylaws has been given in writing to the President or other Officer not less than forty days prior to the membership meeting at which time it is to be considered, and provided that such proposed amendment, repeal, or replacement of the bylaws shall have been read at a prior meeting.

 Article Ten: Removal of Directors and Officers

 Section 2.
 Any Director or Officer may resign at any time by giving written notice to the Board of Directors or fellow Officer.
-In such cases, a vacancy shall exist and shall be filled in accordance with Article Six of these bylaws and shall serve for the balance of the term.
+In such cases, a vacancy shall exist and shall be filled in accordance with Section 6 of Article Three of these bylaws and shall serve for the balance of the term.

 Article Eleven: Dissolution of the Corporation

 A two-thirds majority of Members at a general membership meeting upon thirty days notice of intent to dissolve may dissolve the Corporation.
 In the same manner, a plan for distribution of corporate assets may be approved.
 These assets shall be distributed only to another nonprofit corporation according to the majority vote of the general membership and in accordance with the designee’s bylaws for receipt of such assets.

 ACCEPTED by membership at general meeting December, 1986.

 AMENDED by membership at general meeting August, 2003.

 AMENDED by membership at general meeting November, 2011.

 AMENDED by membership at general meeting November, 2016.